webdevelopers-eu/hashbang/README.md

 `http://example.com/#gallery[]=9&gallery[]=1&gallery[]=4` .

-When this URL is shared and friend visits the page the `window.hashbang.gallery` array will contain the previously stored values so you can preselect the same images upon page load.
+When this URL is shared and friend visits the page the `window.hashbang.gallery` array will contain the previously stored values so you can pre-select the same images upon page load.

 ## Compatibility